ryanzec/train-ui/STYLE_GUIDE.md

 });
 ```

-While generally fat arrow functions are used, this pattern allows for the code to be self documenting
+While generally fat arrow functions are used, this pattern allows for the code to be self documenting.

 # Styling / CSS coding guide